 It also includes eating well, avoiding gluten is crucial for me, I also avoid refined sugars.
 It includes exercising, meditating (let’s be real – TRYING to meditate), doing my best to maintain positivity, getting enough sleep and living an overall healthy, positive life.
 It’s simply not possible to out-supplement a bad diet and unhealthy lifestyle.
 These supplements are incredibly beneficial, but if you’re eating fast, frozen or processed food, not exercising, working a job you hate and spending majority of your time cooped up indoors – you need a lifestyle change.

 These are the supplements that I’ve found most helpful, and have a lot of scientific backing as to why and how they’re beneficial for anxiety sufferers.
-I’ve partnered with Perfect Supplements to create this anti-anxiety bundle for you, and you can get 10% off these products using code ANCESTRAL10.

 I’m going to describe the benefits of each supplement individually, but if you’re bored you can skin ahead.
 I also linked to the products individually in case you’d like to purchase them that way.